gameroasters/atlasserver/README.md

 # atlas

-atlas is a rust library for the purpose of composing REST APIs out of re-usable and extensible modules, specifically with supporting the networking needs of online gaming services in mind.
+`atlasserver` is a rust library for the purpose of composing REST APIs out of re-usable and extensible modules, specifically with supporting the networking needs of online gaming services in mind.

 ## How it works